PEDAGOGY OF A RESEARCH AND CREATION BASED THEATER

 -

-The relationship between the body and the space: the state of presence of the actor
+Studying the relationship between the body and the mask

 -